Our goal is to provide suitable accommodation for everyone; we aim to meet any access and support needs.Access Needs

-We're committed to ensuring you have a good living experience while studying with us.
-We have a range of support services available for you.
+We're committed to ensuring that you have a good living experience while studying with us.
+We have a range of support services available to you.

-The Code aims to promote best practice over a range of management activities including; Health and Safety Standards; Maintenance and Repair regimes; Environmental Quality; Landlord and Tenant Relationships; Student Welfare and Anti-Social behaviour.
+The Code aims to promote best practice over a range of management activities including:

 1.0 Bath Spa Accommodation will: